Sunnova Energy International Inc. (NOVA) upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Sunnova Energy International Inc. (NYSE :NOVA) Right Now?

+Opinions of the stock are interesting as 8 analysts out of 10 who provided ratings for Sunnova Energy International Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $38.45, which is -$5.06 below the current price.
 NOVA currently public float of 61.72M and currently shorts hold a 5.51% ratio of that float.
-Today, the average trading volume of NOVA was 1.87M shares.
+Today, the average trading volume of NOVA was 1.94M shares.

 NOVA’s Market Performance